 In 2019, a sudden outbreak of severe lung injuries, some causing death, occurred in North America, mainly the USA.
-The lung injury was named EVALI (e-cigarette or vaping product use-associated lung injury) by the Center of Disease Control and Prevention (CDC).
+Vitamin E acetate was identified as the additive in illegal THC cartridges that caused the injuries.

-Second, implying that eliquid was causing lung injuries drove thousands of vapers back to the most lethal form of nicotine: tobacco cigarettes.
+Second, implying that eliquid was causing the lung injuries drove thousands of vapers back to the most lethal form of nicotine: tobacco cigarettes.

 Pages in this section:

 Explore the events of the outbreak, the investigation to identify the cause, the actions that were taken and how it was resolved.

 Health-related nonprofits and authorities utilized media to spread fear about vaping.
 Their narrative omitted that EVALI was not caused from nicotine eliquid.

 Health Canada approved the sale of THC cartridges during the outbreak and EVALI could spread a fearful light on this new product.
 In the USA, payments to state governments through the Tobacco Master Settlement Agreement are proportional to the cigarette sales.

 The UK reviewed the science on vaping around 2014: before the narratives were formulated and distributed to sovereign nations.
 They stand alone in being fully informed on and benefiting their citizens with tobacco harm reduction.